EricHanLiu/sparkview/README.md

 #### Things to check if SparkView is giving 500 errors
  - Check if the action can be done in the admin backend

+## What to do if Bing auth expires
+ - Go to the path `/bing/auth/authenticate` and follow the link
+ - Login with the dev@makeitbloom.com account